We wish you a merry Christmas with these delightful homemade Victorian Christmas decorations courtesy of Victoriana

 In the 19th century, many of the most popular Christmas decorations were made with fruit and candy.
 Citrus-colored items were especially popular because they stood out against the dark green branches of fir trees.
 Such ornaments were often hung with small pieces of ribbon or twine.

-Supplies: oranges, tape, sharp knife, pins, ribbon, candies, and treats.
+Supplies: oranges, tape, knife, pins, ribbon, candies, treats.

 - Wrap smalls pieces of tape or thick rubber band around your orange as a cutting guide.
 Remember, we’re making a basket.

 - Next stick pins on either side of the orange to mark where the handle will begin and end.